National Nutrition Month®

 Small changes reap big rewards

-- With a few simple changes to your meals, you can reap big benefits that could have a positive impact on your weight, blood pressure, blood sugar and cholesterol readings.
+With a few simple changes to your meals, you can make a positive impact on your weight, blood pressure, blood sugar and cholesterol readings.

 - Remove all visible fat and skin from meat and poultry before cooking.

 - Use leaner cuts of pork and beef.

 - Grill, broil or bake instead of frying and use non-stick pans instead of cooking with oil or butter.

 - Steam vegetables or cook them in low-fat broth.
 Experiment with different spices instead of butter or cheese sauces.